kenhanscombe/ukbtools/README.md

 [![Travis](https://img.shields.io/travis/rust-lang/rust.svg)]()

-- creating a single UKB dataset for analysis
+- create a single UKB dataset for analysis
 - query the International Classification of Diseases (ICD) diagnosis codes, and retreive diagnostic summaries for an individual
 - explore properties of a sample subset relative to the full UKB sample, or a reference subset
 - extract genetic metadata for genetic analyses